deepaksinghkushwah/loan-app/README.md

 ## About Loan Application

 This application is created for interview purpose.
 This hold landing page and loan application form on front end with login/register/forgot password options.
-I have used laravel breeze for AUTH UI and Backend Template.
+I have used laravel breeze for AUTH UI and Tailwind CSS Front/Backend Template.

 ## Frontend URLS
 - `/` - Landing Page